harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/build-scan-push-workflows/build-scan-push-sto-ci.md

 :::info

 In most cases, you want to set the [fail_on_severity](/docs/security-testing-orchestration/exemptions/exemption-workflows) when you add a scan step to your pipeline.
-In this tutorial, you're setting the first of two scan steps.
+In this workflow, you're setting the first of two scan steps.
 In this case, you can leave `fail_on_severity` at `none` and set it after your set up and test your pipeline.

 :::